Updated: Nov 18, 2022

 If the car is found to have manufacturing defects or design problems, then the manufacturer or the distribution company might be held liable for your damages.

-That's why it's so important to make sure you and your California Car Accident Lawyer investigate the vehicle itself.
+That's why it's so important to make sure you and your car accident lawyer in Los Angeles investigate the vehicle itself.
 Finding your own evidence is a great way to solidify your Rental Car Accident Liability Claims.